Gift ideas for Kids who love to camp & enjoy the outdoors

 Sleeping Bags are one of those essential items but let’s make it fun!
 Do think about the weather conditions though and how long a sleeping bag will last a child.
 Toddler-sized sleeping bags are cute but have a fairly finite life so look for a slightly larger size, but as light as possible without losing out on the heat.

 Coleman again would be our go-to brand, good down to 50c and suits a child up to 5 foot tall (or youth models to 5 foot, 5 inches.
 The design includes glow in the dark strips and weighs in at only 2.43lbs (1.1kgs)

 There comes a point where kids want their independence from mum and dad and their very own tent.
 You want them to also display the independence of actually constructing the tent too so look for easy build models that don’t need a million poles and pegs.

-We recommend Kelty Grand Mesa 2 person tent is lightweight (4lbs/1.84kgs) and is constructed with 2 simple folding aluminium poles.
+We recommend a Kelty 2 person tent as they are lightweight, super easy to use and great quality that will last.
 Colour coded clips and fly attachment make it easy for kids to help or independently construct.

-If you’re still at the family camping together stage there you’ll find a great round-up of family-sized tents here.
+If you’re still at the family camping together stage there you’ll find our round-up of the best value family-sized tents here or see this tent guide by Thrifty Family Travels.

 Head over to our complete guide to everything you need for sand camping here – it includes step by step packing list as well as handy tips on how to control the sand and set up your campsite with minimal mess.